 Hard masses of necrotic fat are occasionally identified in the peritoneal cavity of mature cattle, especially the Channel Island breeds, Japanese Black cattle, and beef cattle grazing fescue for long periods.
 The disease has also been seen in goats and some species of deer maintained on pastures consisting primarily of tall fescue.
 The masses are commonly mistaken for a developing fetus on palpation per rectum because they feel like “floating corks” similar to cotyledons.
 The masses of necrotic fat usually do not cause clinical signs but in advanced cases can create an extraluminal obstruction that results in episodes of moderate abdominal pain, distention of intestine proximal to the fat, and the passage of small amounts of feces.

-The composition of the deposits in cattle with fat necrosis is identical to that of fat of normal cows.
-The abnormal fat deposition is confined to abdominal fat and is consistent with current understanding that abdominal fat is controlled in a different manner than fat depots elsewhere in the body.
+The composition of the deposits in cattle with fat necrosis is identical to that of fat of healthy cows.
+The abnormal fat deposition is confined to abdominal fat and is consistent with current understanding that abdominal fat is controlled in a different manner than fat deposits elsewhere in the body.
 Fat necrosis has historically been termed lipomatosis, but this term is now considered inappropriate because the masses are not neoplastic or hyperplastic.

 The etiology is unknown, but one proposed cause is consumption of feeds containing high concentrations of long-chain, saturated fatty acids.
-Fat necrosis is most commonly seen in beef cattle ≥2 yr old after prolonged grazing of tall fescue infected with the endophyte Neotyphodium (Acremonium) coenophialum (also see Fescue Poisoning); fat necrosis is associated with endophyte infection rates of 65% or greater.
+Fat necrosis is most commonly seen in beef cattle ≥2 yr old after prolonged grazing of tall fescue infected with the endophyte Neotyphodium (Acremonium) coenophialum (also see Fescue Poisoning); fat necrosis is associated with endophyte infection rates of ≥65%.
 Fat necrosis is seen throughout the southeastern USA where tall fescue is the primary pasture plant for grazing.

-Last full review/revision March 2012 by Peter D. Constable, BVSc (Hons), MS, PhD, DACVIM
+Last full review/revision May 2014 by Peter D. Constable, BVSc (Hons), MS, PhD, DACVIM